matheusinfingardi/libft/README.md

 ## 📍 **Introduction**

 The objective is to implement a range of general-purpose functions that are commonly available in standard libraries, as well as additional functions designed by the developer. <br> <br>
 This project focuses on creating a comprehensive library of utilities that will be fundamental for various programming tasks.
-It serves as a foundational exercise in C programming, providing essential functions to support and enhance future projects.
+It serves as a foundational exercise in C programming, providing essential functions to support future projects.

 ----------
 ##  📚 **Project Subject**